To the Members of

 b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-i. the company has disclosed the impact of pending litigations on its financialposition in its financial statements;
+i.
+The company has disclosed the impact of pending litigations on its financialposition in its standalone financial statements;

 ii.
 The company has made provision as required under the applicable law or accountingstandards for material foreseeable losses if any on long term contracts includingderivative contracts.

 iii.
 There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

 2. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of section 143(11) of the Act we givein the Annexure "B" a statement on the matters specified in paragraphs 3 and 4of the Order.